avdhanda44/Python/README.md

 # Python

-Creating a Python repository on GitHub to cover the basics of Python is a great initiative!
-Here are some topics you could consider including in your repository:
+Creating a Python repository on GitHub to cover the basics of Python.
+The topic I discussed are below:
 Topic Discussed
    - Installation and setup
    - Python interpreter and basic syntax